 We have been busy reading, acting out and sequencing the story of The Pea and the Princess in preparation to write our own version of the story.
 We have been thinking about how we can make our writing more interesting by adding adjectives, conjunctions and using a range of different sentence starters.
 Throughout the term, we will be developing the skill of writing in first person from the viewpoint of the pea through story writing and diary entries.

 We started our week back by recapping the topic of measurements.
 We have been telling the time to the nearest five minutes as well as reading scales to tell an amount.
 Inspired by the warmer weather, we have been reading the temperature using thermometers as well as reading scales to find out capacity.
 We spoke about how we measure the temperature in Degrees Celsius (°C) and capacity in Millilitres (ml).
-In the next few weeks we will be reinforcing our understanding of subtraction (-) and multiplication ('lots of') (x).

 Our science topic this term is plants and what conditions they need in order to survive.
 As part of our science investigation we will planting our own pea plants and taking care of them.